 The experience of being truly heard can be transformative and help you to see things from different perspectives.

 How I’d work with you

 I’m an integrative counsellor which means I use different approaches for different people – because I think we're all unique.
-I combine psychodynamic, humanistic and cognitive behavioural therapy (CBT) approaches through Petruska Clarkson’s integrative model of counselling and psychotherapy.
+I combine psychodynamic and humanistic approaches through Petruska Clarkson’s integrative model of counselling and psychotherapy.
 I’d tailor the way I work with you depending on what you find useful.